the-events-calendar/tribe-common/readme.txt

 == Changelog ==

-= [4.13.6] TBD =
+= [4.14.0] 2021-07-01 =

+* Feature - Add new custom Customizer controls.
 * Tweak - Add central compatibility functionality.
 A step in the move from using body classes to container classes.
-* Feature - Add new custom Customizer controls.
+* Language - 0 new strings added, 22 updated, 1 fuzzied, and 0 obsoleted

 = [4.13.5] 2021-06-23 =